Ignium-Digital/Ignium-Demo/README.md

 ```
 (Do not share this repository or service principal)

-1) Review contents of `.env` locally and ensure paths etc are correct.
+3) Review contents of `.env` locally and ensure paths etc are correct.
 Currently this solution has been tested for:

     * 9.2.0 SXA
+    * 9.2.0 SXA JSS
+    * 9.3.0 XC (Make sure you update `.env` with 9.3.0 before trying to run this configuration)

-2) Spin up the Docker images: (Run in the root of the solution)
+4) Spin up the Docker images: (Run in the root of the solution)

 ``` (UP)
 c:\Development\Exm-Example> docker-compose --file "docker-compose.xp.yml" up -d